 Also of interest is that Rosendale has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.98% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Rosendale telecommute to their jobs.
+Overall, about 15.98% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 As is often the case in a small town, Rosendale doesn't have a public transportation system that people use for their commute.

-The education level of Rosendale citizens is very high relative to the national average among all cities (21.84%): 38.02% of adults in Rosendale have a bachelor's degree or even advanced degree.
+The citizens of Rosendale are very well educated compared to the average community in the nation: 38.02% of adults in Rosendale have a bachelor's degree or even advanced degree.

 The per capita income in Rosendale in 2022 was $39,285, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,140 for a family of four.
 However, Rosendale contains both very wealthy and poor people as well.